 License: All design files, configuration files, and guides, including this post are licensed CC BY-NC-SA 4.0.

-There are 2 main components in the design for the router: the frame and the spindle.
+There are 2 main elements in the design for the router: the frame and the spindle.
 Free free to use either or both.
-All designs and supporting files are licensed CC BY-NC-SA 4.0.
+All designs and supporting files are licensed CC BY-NC-SA 4.0 and available in this Fusion360 archive: Rigid Router CNC Design Files.

 One quirk of the design is that I've mixed metric and imperial hardware.
 Being in the US, I have a lot of imperial hardware on hand and most of my tooling is imperial.
 While I used some imperial hardware, I put a list of alternative metric hardware in the BOM.